Mohinder Singh Randhawa

 Mohinder Singh Randhawa or M. S. Randhawa (2 February 1909 – 3 March 1986) was an Indian historian, civil servant, botanist, and author.
 He played major roles in the establishment of agricultural research in India, the Green Revolution in India, resettling Punjabis uprooted by the partition of India as the Director-General of Rehabilitation, establishing the city of Chandigarh, and documenting the arts of Punjab and the history of agriculture in India.
 A biographer, Gulzar Singh Sandhu, gave him the sobriquet Punjab da Chhewan Dariya, the sixth river of Punjab.

 Biography

 Early life and education

-Randhawa was born on 2 February 1909 into a Randhawa Jatt Sikh family at Zira, Ferozepur district, Punjab, India, to Sher Singh Randhawa and Bachint Kaur, who came from an affluent family belonging to the village Bodal(Garna sahib)Dasuya Hoshiarpur district.
+Randhawa was born on 2 February 1909 into a Randhawa Jatt Sikh family at Zira, Ferozepur district, Punjab, India, to Sher Singh Randhawa and Bachint Kaur, who came from an affluent family belonging to the village Bodal (Garna sahib), Dasuya, Hoshiarpur district.
 He received his matriculate from Khalsa High School, Muktsar in 1924 and his F.Sc., BSc (Hons.), and MSc (Hons.) in 1926, 1929, and 1930, respectively, from Lahore.
 In 1955, he was awarded a Doctorate in Science by the University of the Punjab for his work on algae, especially on the Zygnemataceae.

 Career

+M S Randhawa, part of the Emergency Committee Control Room, Delhi, September 1947.